Boyne Navigation: Current status

 A local group have established a workgroup to maintain and upkeep the Staleen Guard Lock walkway/ towpath section, between the River Boyne and back down to the Drogheda Waterworks.

+Public consultation was held in 2021 for the Boyne Greenway — a project to create a greenway alongside restoring the canal.
+As of 2025 the route is yet to be finalised.

 Boat trips

 After the commercial feasibility of using the waterway for ferrying trade goods was made redundant with the advent of the train.
 The Boyne Navigation attracted tourists and tour boats to run trips on its waters.
 At least two tour boats were known to have operated on the navigation one by the name of Ros na Righ.
 One of these boats' journeys functioned by having a leading boat with an end, which dragged a boat behind it with its paying travellers.

 In the 21st century, tour boat activity has been reestablished on the Oldbridge section.
 One company offering trips is called Boyne Boats.
 They have been operating for about the last two years.
 Tourists are offered a trip through the history of the Boyne Valley, while paddling a traditional Irish boat (currach) called a naomhóg along the Boyne Navigation - Oldbridge section.
 This company has offered boat trips above Lock 2 and Lock 8 on the River Boyne, opposite Slane Castle.